11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 n The mud must have a known specific gravity.

 n Sand content of mud must be maintained below a specified percentage.

 n All concrete must be tremied or pumped.

 B. Inspection of Drilled Shafts

-In addition the Office of Construction has specific reporting forms developed for inspection reporting involving drilled shafts.
+In addition the Office of Construction and Materials has specific reporting forms developed for inspection reporting involving drilled shafts.
 Blank forms are included in Appendix 11-11.
 Since they are not available through Office Supplies, please photocopy as needed.

 The contractor shall submit the Drilled Shaft Installation Plan, Cross Hole Sonic Log (CSL) reports, confirmation borings (when required) and test shaft reports (when required) to the Resident Construction Engineer (RCE).

 The RCE should submit the above documents for review to the following:

 1. Soils Design Engineer – Office of Design

 2. Chief Structural Engineer – Office of Bridges and Structures